Justin Sun Speaks At The Prestigious Milken Institute Asia Summit

 Continuously promoting industry breakthroughs, Asia will become an important crypto center

-SINGAPORE - Media OutReach - 16 September 2023 - Justin Sun, the esteemed founder of TRON and a member of the HTX Global Advisory Committee, was cordially invited to participate in the highly anticipated 2023 Milken Institute Asia Summit on September 14.
+SINGAPORE, September 16, 2023/EINPresswire/ -- Justin Sun, the esteemed founder of TRON and a member of the HTX Global Advisory Committee, was cordially invited to participate in the highly anticipated 2023 Milken Institute Asia Summit on September 14.
 During this prestigievent, Sun engaged in a profound and insightful dialogue with Kirk Wagar, the President of Wagar Global Advisors and Former Ambassador ofto Singapore, focusing on pertinent issues concerning the future trajectory of the crypto industry.

 In the course of their conversation, Justin Sun expressed a notable viewpoint, highlighting the insufficient recognition of stablecoins as a significant real-world use case and there is vast potential of cryptocurrency and blockchain technology in revolutionizing global settlement and payment systems.
 He believes that the key to effectively addressing these trust issues or alleviating market concerns lies in transparency and decentralization.
 Furthermore, he underscored the immense influence that Asia wields in the realm of crypto, solidifying its pivotal role in shaping the industry's future.